kjcpaas/hotel-aggregator/docs/worklog.md

 - apply individual merger (from previous part) to each group

 With this, we are left without any duplicates and the well-tested merging logic we have developed applies.

+## Exposing the functionality via API

+Now that we have the functionalities, we will deploy it via api.

+We will create a "/hotel" end point for this.